Penworks/smartlearning/_posts/2023-09-29-a-post-about-smartlearning.md

 ---
 layout: post
-title:  "Test Post About Smart Learning"
+title:  "A Post About Smart Learning"
 date:   2023-09-29 10:30:30 +0200
 categories: [General, Tutorials and Guides]
 ---

-This is a post to introduce all the other posts.
-Lots more text goes here ten some image to test
+This is a post to introduce the smart learning archive.

 ![image]({{site.baseurl}}/assets/images/genart01.jpg)